 The Complicated Reason There's No Lyme Vaccine + 2 Promising Treatments In The Works

-Warm weather brings ticks, and with ticks comes Lyme disease, the fastest-growing vector-borne disease in the U.S. In fact, around 476,000 Americans are diagnosed and treated for Lyme every year—a stat that's frightening enough to make any of us tuck our pants into our socks before hitting the hiking trail.
+Warm weather brings ticks, and with ticks comes Lyme disease, the fastest-growing vector-borne disease in the U.S. In fact, around 476,000 Americans1 are diagnosed and treated for Lyme every year—a stat that's frightening enough to make any of us tuck our pants into our socks before hitting the hiking trail.

 While Lyme disease is finally getting some visibility as a major health threat that can lead to chronic and debilitating symptoms if undetected, there's no great way to prevent it other than to not get bitten by the tiny ticks that carry it.
 And so, every spring and summer people begin asking the same question: Why the heck don't we have a Lyme vaccine yet?
 After all, your dog can get vaccinated, so why can't you?

-The answer is complicated—turns out, there was a Lyme vaccine called LYMErix available for a hot minute about 20 years ago, but it was pulled from the market amid concerns of side effects, and nothing came to replace it.
+The answer is complicated—turns out, there was a Lyme vaccine called LYMErix2 available for a hot minute about 20 years ago, but it was pulled from the market amid concerns of side effects, and nothing came to replace it.
 That is, until now.
 Separate groups of researchers are actively studying two preventive treatments: a new Lyme vaccine and a Lyme pre-exposure prophylaxis (PrEP) shot, both of which could be available within two to four years.

 So, should we all be excited?
 Clinical trials are currently underway, and while some folks are optimistic, others are maintaining a level of skepticism until we have more data.
 Below, we dive into the controversial history of Lyme vaccines and what these new approaches might offer.